UVADS/orientation-technical/phd/README.md

     * Slide 1 Uncle argyle
     * Slide 2 MV slide - add comment about state of brain

+## idea - mock debate
+two teams, orange and blue

+round 1: Aliens built the pyramids: blue has pro, orange has con round 2: The earth is flat: blue has con, orange has pro

 ## Badge tree
 * shows all the badges
 * shows the dependencies